My soft sell approach sabotages me whenever prospective customers ask me, “Do you make websites?”

 I don’t advertise website builds as one of my business services for several reasons.

 First, I actually subcontract this service with another marketing group.
 So, I wouldn’t seek out this kind of business on my own.
-Instead, I look for projects that allow me to use my other skill sets.
+Instead, I look for freelance projects that allow me to use my other skill sets.

 Third, website builds can be long, expensive projects that move into deeper development and software needs.
 I have directed huge website projects in the past and I know that these kinds of endeavors require a team with a wide set of skills.